 Lakhs of IAS aspirants take up the UPSC civil services exams in our country.
 Some clear the prelims and don’t cross over the mains bridge.
 A few leap over the mains but stumble at the UPSC board interview.
 The IAS exam is one of the toughest in India but what are the precise reasons candidates fail?
 Let us take a look at a few reasons for failure compiled from the experiences of various candidates.

 The UPSC exam is known for its vast syllabus to cover and diverse subjects to learn.
-All this combined with the competition makes IAS aspirants chicken out.
-Their fear clouds their focus and makes it hard to concentrate.
+All this combined with the competition makes IAS aspirants to be burdened with fear.
+Their fear clouds their focus and makes errors in judgement.
 Fear of failure stifles them into inaction.
 Even if written exams are cleared, people fear facing the board interview.

 Some academically brilliant students also fail to crack the UPSC civil services.
 For example, an engineering student can ignore CSAT thinking he/she knows it all and pays the price for being arrogant.
-Remember that knowledge has to be constantly revised.
+Remember that knowledge is never constant and can always be added upon.

 UPSC civil services preparation takes up almost a year.
 It is impossible to remember everything if you don’t revise periodically.